John I Tzimiskes

-John I Tzimiskes (Ἰωάννης ὁ Τζιμισκής; born John Kourkouas c.
+John I Tzimiskes (Ἰωάννης ὁ Τζιμισκής; c.
 925 – 10 January 976) was the senior Byzantine emperor from 969 to 976.
 An intuitive and successful general who married into the influential Skleros family, he strengthened and expanded the Byzantine Empire to include Thrace and Syria by warring with the Rus' under Sviatoslav I and the Fatimids respectively.

 Background

 John was born in present-day Çemişgezek in Tunceli Province.
-His father, son of Theophilos Kourkouas, was a scion of the Kourkouas family, a clan of Armenian origin that had established itself as one of the chief families among the Anatolian military aristocracy by the early 10th century.
-His mother belonging to the Phokas family of unknown ethnicity, maybe Greek-Armenian origin.
+His father was a scion of the Kourkouas family, a clan of Armenian origin that had established itself as one of the chief families among the Byzantine military aristocracy of Anatolia by the early 10th century.
+His mother belonged to the Phokas family, another Byzantine aristocratic clan from Cappadocia, probably of Greek-Armenian origin.
 Scholars have speculated that "Tzimiskes" was derived either from the Armenian Chmushkik (Չմշկիկ), meaning "red boot", or from an Armenian word for "short stature", as explained by Leo the Deacon.
 A more favorable explanation is offered by the medieval Armenian historian Matthew of Edessa, who states that Tzimiskes was from the region of Khozan, from the area called Chmushkatzag.
 Khozan was located in the region of Paghnatun, in the Byzantine province of Fourth Armenia (Sophene).
 Either way, "Tzimiskes" was a surname used by other members of John's family, as the Armenian historian Stepanos Asoghik refers to him as the "grandson of Č‘mškik".

 Tzimiskes was born in 924 or 925, as Leo the Deacon states that he died aged 51, to an unnamed member of the Kourkouas family and the sister of the future Emperor Nikephoros II Phokas.
 Both the Kourkouai and the Phokadai were distinguished Cappadocian families, and among the most prominent of the emerging military aristocracy of Asia Minor.
 Several of their members had served as prominent army generals, most notably the great John Kourkouas, who conquered Melitene and much of Armenia.

 Contemporary sources describe Tzimiskes as a rather short but well-built man, with reddish blonde hair and beard and blue eyes who was attractive to women.
 He seems to have joined the army at an early age, originally under the command of his maternal uncle Nikephoros Phokas.
 The latter is also considered his instructor in the art of war.
 Partly because of his familial connections and partly because of his personal abilities, Tzimiskes quickly rose through the ranks.
 He was given the political and military command of the theme of Armenia before he turned twenty-five years old.

-His marriage to Maria Skleraina, daughter of Constantine Skleros and niece of Bardas Skleros, linked him to the influential Skleros family.
+His marriage to Maria Skleraina, daughter of Pantherios Skleros and sister of Bardas Skleros, linked him to the influential Skleros family.
 Little is known about her; she died before his rise to the throne, and the marriage was apparently childless.
 The contemporary historian Leo the Deacon remarks that she excelled in both beauty and wisdom.